The Real World: Brooklyn: After filming

 The Real World: Brooklyn Reunion premiered on April 1, 2009, following the premiere of the season finale.
 The program, hosted by Maria Menounos, featured all eight housemates.
 Ryan, whose appearance was a surprise to the other seven, is set to leave for Fort Bragg, North Carolina before leaving for Iraq.
 Sarah and J.D. returned to San Francisco and Miami, respectively, while Kat has gotten a job as an I.T. specialist at the University of Montana.
 Baya has been producing music and deejaying while living with Scott and Devyn in New York City.
 Among the topics discussed are how life has changed for the cast, the argument in the season finale, Sarah and Kat's unresolved issues with J.D., the gender conflict in the house, with Ryan and Chet taking issue with what they saw as Sarah's lack of sincerity and prejudice, and the cast's feelings about Ryan's recall.
 It is revealed that Ryan and Belle broke up, and that he and Baya are in a relationship.

 Chet Cannon later appeared in the 2010 VH1 Presents program, The New Virginity, which explores the pop culture movement in which young people declare their chastity, including entertainers and other public figures who make it a part of their public persona.
 He eventually moved to New York City, and does speaking engagements for Path-U-Find Media with fellow The Real World: New Orleans alumna Julie Stoffer.
 He continues to work in improv and with MTV.
 Cannon hosted after shows for The Real World: San Diego (2011) and Real World: Ex-Plosion.
 He got married in 2014.
 All of his former roommates were in attendance, excluding Sarah Rice.

 Katelynn Cusanelli speaks across college campuses on LGBT issues.
 In 2008, she had been dating her boyfriend, Mike, for more than two years.
 She eventually married, but by July 2012 had recently divorced.

 Scott Herman appeared in the movies Living Will and Heist.
 He is currently a personal trainer and has a YouTube channel with over 2 million subscribers.

 Sarah Rice became engaged on October 15, 2014 and got married in May 2015.
 Susie Meister from Road Rules: Down Under served as a bridesmaid, while former roommates Chet Cannon and Baya Voce, alongside Frank Sweeney from The Real World: San Diego and Theresa Gonzalez from Fresh Meat II were in attendance.
 In 2018, she spoke about suffering a miscarriage.
 In the subsequent year, she announced her and husband Landon Patterson were going through a divorce.

 Devyn Simone hosted and produced Love at First Swipe on TLC alongside Clinton Kelly from What Not to Wear.
 The show ran for 14 episodes total.
 Simone also hosted some episodes of The Wendy Williams Show.
 She got engaged in 2015.

 The Challenge

-Challenge in bold indicates that the contestant was a finalist on the Challenge.

-Awards
+Reception

-In 2010, The Real World: Brooklyn was nominated for a GLAAD Media Award for "Outstanding Reality Program" during the 21st GLAAD Media Awards.
+The Real World: Brooklyn was nominated in the "Outstanding Reality Program" category at the 21st GLAAD Media Awards.